earthstar-project/earthstar/README.md

 * data is mutable
 * instead of an append-only log, it's a set of mutable items
 * supports partial replication
-* will sync over HTTP, so it's easy to host in places like Glitch.com
+* will sync over HTTP, not just TCP, so it's easy to host in places like Glitch.com
 * has less strict data guarantees -- you can't tell if you have someone's entire dataset or not

 Like DAT, but: